Hard vs. Soft Credit Pull — What’s the Difference?

 Any time you apply for credit—whether it’s a credit card or loan—the lender will perform a hard pull to determine your creditworthiness.
+Some credit card companies will also do a hard pull when you request a credit limit increase.
 Generally, a hard pull will cause a slight dip in your credit score.
 Other factors, however, such as credit utilization and payment history, have a bigger effect on your score.
 Regardless though, you don’t want to rack up too many hard pulls in a short period of time.
 When lenders see that, it can appear you’re desperately chasing credit, and will make you look like a bad credit risk.

 What is a Soft Credit Pull?

 A soft pull happens when you check your own credit score, when a prospective employer checks your credit during a background check, when you get pre-approved for a mortgage, or when you complete credit counseling, either over the phone or online.
 A soft pull does not have any negative effect on your credit score.
 In fact, checking your credit score regularly is an important habit to get into.
 It can help you spot and address errors on the report and see if someone else is trying to open credit in your name, one of the classic signs of identity theft.